HenriqueBBrum/DINT/README.md

-# DINT: A Dynamic Algorithm for In-band Network Telemetry
+# Providing Fine-grained Network Metrics for Monitoring Applications using In-band Telemetry

-DINT is a dynamic in-band network telemetry algorithm that keeps an accurate view of the network information while causing minimal network overhead in programmable networks.
+This repository contains the code and instructions needed to reproduce the experiments for the paper [Providing Fine-grained Network Metrics for

-This repository contains the necessary tools to run DINT and the other algorithms compared in our article.
+Monitoring Applications using In-band Telemetry]().

 ## Installation Guide

-To run DINT, follow the instructions in the section *Obtaining required software* in the [P4 tutorials Repository](https://github.com/p4lang/tutorials).
+Before reading this tutorial, follow the instructions in the section *Obtaining required software* in the [P4 tutorials Repository](https://github.com/p4lang/tutorials).
 After completing those steps, open the VM, **go to the \~/Documents folder** and clone this repo with the following command:

 ```
-git clone -b main --single-branch https://github.com/HenriqueBBrum/DINT.git
+git clone -b micro --single-branch https://github.com/HenriqueBBrum/DINT.git
 ```

 > To check our paper's final results go to our google drive folder with the [NetSoft 2023 results](https://drive.google.com/drive/folders/14hhirZpIgI2-LsnEub-rUIznKYLPIxZN?usp=drive_link)